zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 restriction.

-The wisdom of the Buddha and the Blessed One is transferred in all the Dhamma, all the Dhamma is the Buddha, the Blessed One’s turn to belong, the hope is to belong, the intention is to belong, the mind is to arise, the wisdom of the Buddha and the Blessed One is transferred to all living beings, the Blessed One Know the intentions of all living beings, know the potential tendency of
+The wisdom of the Buddha and the Blessed One is transferred in all the Dhamma, all the Dhamma is the Buddha, the Blessed One's turn to belong, the hope is to belong, the intention is to belong, the mind is to arise, the wisdom of the Buddha and the Blessed One is transferred to all living beings, the Blessed One Know the intentions of all living beings, know the potential tendency of